yactouat-reboot/pips_sso/README.md

 - the identity provider

 Let's start to create a [test HTTP server](./http_server.cpp) that will provide an example of a requested service.
 In this file, we have learned how to process GET requests and extracts the path and query parameters from them.
 We also have implemented a not found route.

+Trivia: I have been baffled by the fact that there are no switch/case statements for strings in C++.